Pepper cultivation in greenhouses

 It was the unanimous opinion of the manufacturers that the sensors were useful.
-The foil keeps track of the temperature change well, irradiation data provide information and help in irrigation planning.
+The foil keeps track of the temperature change well, irradiation data provides information and helps in irrigation planning.
 EC and fluid humidity values, daily and weekly trends provide good feedback in the evaluation of nutrient solutions.
-The web interface is very good, you can keep track of the values, you can look back at the data of certain periods, and you can analyze them later.
-Cultivation becomes safer and the amount of nutrient and irrigation water applied can be corrected more boldly.
+The web interface is very good, you can keep track of the values, you can look back at data from certain periods, and you can analyse them later.
+Cultivation becomes safer and the amount of nutrient and irrigation applied can be corrected more efficiently and accurately.
 The possibility of continuous monitoring of water capacity during the summer period was particularly significant.
 Irrigation missed due to a technical error can be controlled almost immediately.

-Producers of SOUTHERN KERTÉSZ use the AgroSense system to produce delicious peppers more efficiently !!
+Producers of DélKerTÉSZ use the AgroSense system to produce delicious peppers more efficiently!

 Based on the experience of 2016 and the interest of the producer, additional instruments were deployed in 2017.
-The base station is extended by two additional repeater stations to collect a total of 14 AgroSense Node data.
+The base station is extended by two additional repeater stations to collect data from a total of 14 AgroSense Nodes.

 Advantages of AgroSense Scale

-In 2017, we created 3 self-developed quilt scales, with the advantage that:
+In 2017, we installed 3 self-developed slab scales, with the advantage that:

 - measures the change in total quilt mass, so irrigation can be monitored more reliably than with insertion sensors

-- they are low in design, so that plants placed on quilts have similar effects (eg floor heating)
+- they are thin in design so that plants placed on quilts have similar effects (eg floor heating)